 Calculating potential differences can be done using the following equation:

 It is also important to note that pupils will learn how to calculate a transformer's power transfer:

 The power is measured in watts, the potential difference is calculated in volts and the current is gauged in amps.

 Sample Exam Questions

-Questions on the assessments from the GCSE Physics Syllabus include many different types of questions that all aim to test the knowledge of students.
+Questions on the assessments from the High School Physics Syllabus include many different types of questions that all aim to test the knowledge of students.
 When pupils decide to take time and analyze examples of the different kinds of questions that will be considered on the examination, they reduce stress and increase performance results.

 - Multiple choice questions: the simplest to complete because all students have to do is read the different options and check the right box,

 - One and two mark questions: these questions start off with keywords such as "describe" or "explain" and these questions may have diagrams or graphs to consider,